cajhin/capsicain/README.md

 There are various options, like "flip Z/Y", "flip WIN/ALT on Apple keyboards", timing for macros, status, more.

 ### What it doesn't do (today)
-- No modifier-only combos (Shift+Alt -> X).
+- Limited modifier-only combos (Shift+Alt+Ctrl -> X).
 I don't like these, they cause accidents.
 - No combos-to-modifier (Ctrl+X -> Alt).
 Useless?
-- No dead keys / composing (Alt+U, then O -> Ö).
-Could be done but what for?
-- ALT-Numpad combos for special characters ╠═ö€Σε═╣ don't work in Linux VMs.
+- Windows ALT-Numpad combos for special characters ╠═ö€Σε═╣ don't work in Linux VMs.
   If you need this, you have to create your own config for Linux special chars.

 ## About Interception